pyro-kinetics/pyrokinetics/docs/howtos/read_nonlinear_data.rst

 .. image:: figures/CGYRO_total_heat_timetrace.png
    :width: 600

 We can also plot the field data.
-Below we plot the electrostatic potential as a function of `kx` and `ky` for at the final time slice when `theta=0.0`.
+Below we plot the electrostatic potential `phi` as a function of `kx` and `ky` for at the final time slice when `theta` = 0.0.
 Note here we want to plot log(phi) but as phi currently has units we need to remove them using the `.pint.dequantify()` method

 .. code-block:: python